Skip to content

 # List all training datasets for the current challenge

-training_datasets = client.list_training_datasets()
+client.list_training_datasets()

-# Download a training dataset file
+# Download the training dataset file

-version = "1.0" # or "latest" for the latest version
+version = "latest" # or specify a version like `1.0`

 output_path = "data/training_data.parquet"